ucsd-cse29/fa25/src/index.md

 Pluses and minuses will be given around the boundaries of these categories the based on problem set performance and to-be-determined cutoffs.
 We don't publish an exact number for these in advance, but it's consistent across the class.
-Some general examples: if you complete all the quizzes completely, correctly, and on time, you'll get a `+` modifier.
-If you meet some of the criteria for the next higher letter grade but not all, you **may** get a `+` modifier (e.g. B+ for 7 lab participation, 12 assignment points, 5 exam points).
-If you submit no quizzes on time or don't get them done completely or correctly, you will get a `-` modifier.
+Some general examples: if you complete all the problem sets completely, correctly, and on time, you'll get a `+` modifier.
+If you submit no problem sets on time or don't get them done completely or correctly, you will get a `-` modifier.

 ## Policies